 - Click the Copy to button in the toolbar and choose where you want to copy the file.

-Recover Files Using Undo Delete
+Method 3: Recover Files Using Undo Shortcut

 There’s one easy solution to many seemingly disastrous data loss situations, and it involves the use of the Undo Shortcut (CTRL+Z).